Its-Just-Nans/csv-to-custom-json/README.md

 ### Options

-To use options, you need to add a third paramters which is an object with options.
+To use options, you need to add a third parameters which is an object with options.

 Example :